presleyoreed3/jitters/README.md

 In Jitters, users will be able to:

 - Input caffeinated items into a daily tracker
-- Persist data for one day that is set at the first load of the page
+- Persist data until the page is reloaded
 - See caffeine measurements for a wide range of caffeinated drinks
 - List of drinks consumed as you go through the day
+- Adjust wave level as you add in drinks or update your caffeine limit for the session

 In addition, this project will include: